catrujilla/pyDHM/docs/index.md

 ### Utility package

 The first package in the pyDHM library contains functions for reading and displaying images, computing the Fourier transform (FT), and applying filters to reduce speckle noise.
 Since the library focuses on DHM applications dealing with complex amplitude distributions, one can display any complex wavefield's amplitude, intensity, or phase map.
 Although these operations can be straightforwardly implemented in Python for experienced users, this package is aimed to provide compact and user-friendly codes.
-This package is imported by typing the following code lines,
+This package is imported by typing the following code lines:

 'from pyDHM import utilities'